Pratik-7i/VIPER/README.md

 > **IMPORTANT**

-- View will have reference to presenter and presenter will have reference to view, because both are calling each other.
+- `View` will have reference to `Presenter` and `Presenter` will have reference to `View`, because both are calling each other.
-- Presenter will have reference to inter-actor and inter-actor will have reference to Presenter, because both are calling each other.
+- `Presenter` will have reference to `Interactor` and `Interactor` will have reference to `Presenter`, because both are calling each other.
-- Presenter will have reference to router, but no vice-versa, because router is not calling Presenter.
+- `Presenter` will have reference to `Router`, but no vice-versa, because `Router` is not calling `Presenter`.
-- There is no role of entity reference.
+- There is no role of `Entity` reference.
 It exists in VIPER as entity same as it exists in MVC / MVVM.